seemoo-lab/seemoo-wearable-sensing/README.md

 5. Import native and web projects by using ```File -> Import -> Tizen -> Tizen Project``` and following the wizzard instructions.

 **Notes:**
-* This app can only be tested on a real device and will not work on emulator.
+* This app can only be tested on a real device and will not work on the emulator.
 * To connect the *Tizen Studio* and the targer *Gear S3* device make sure they are in the same WiFi network.
 * For each Gear S3 watch a new Samsung Certificate **MUST be created** in order to install the app!